 Christian Brothers tradition

 Iona students live our mission of service, justice, and spirituality, using their education to improve the world around them.
-Iona’s Office of Mission & Ministry fosters a caring community inspired by the Catholic tradition and the legacy of Blessed Edmund Rice through campus events, volunteer service, and mission trips.
+Iona’s Office of Mission & Ministry fosters a caring community inspired by the Catholic tradition and the legacy of Blessed Edmund Rice through campus events, volunteer service (reflecting 70,000 hours of contribution), and mission trips.

 Campus life and facilities

-Iona’s vibrant, friendly, and safe campus offers much to do, including performances, Division I athletics, and a thriving Greek life.
+Iona’s vibrant, friendly, and safe campus offers much to do, including live performances, NCAA Division I athletics (MAAC), and a thriving Greek life.
 Students get involved through more than 80 active clubs, student organizations, and intramural sports.

 Housing includes traditional residence halls, suites, and apartments.
 Meal plans are available to students living on or off campus.